John Coker (soldier): Later life

-In 1838 in recognition for his service, the Republic of Texas awarded him 1920 acre in north central Bexar County, where he settled in 1841 and founded Coker Community (2).
+In 1838 in recognition for his being in Texas before Texas declared independence on March 2nd, 1836, the Republic of Texas awarded him 1920 acre in north central Bexar County, where he settled in 1841 and founded Coker Community (2).
 The community became the site of an early school and church in Bexar county.
+Additionally,he was awarded 640 acres for serving in the Texian Army for six months and 640 acres for serving in the Battle of San Jacinto.

 Recognition

 Young Perry Alsbury wrote of John "Jack" Coker, "He is a man who is second to none in honesty of purpose, valor and patriotism."

 The state of Texas placed a Historical Marker in his honor at his grave in 1968, recognizing his service in the Texas Revolution.